Four Problems of Being an Only Child

 2. Managing Conflict

-All children between the ages of 10 and 12 are selfish and self-centered.
-However, children who have brothers and sisters are still able to carry on because they are obliged to share.
+Most children between the ages of 10 and 12 think they’re the center of the world.
+However, children who have brothers and sisters learn to share.

 Do not miss this article: The Four Stages of Life and Their Crises